RichardHowells/PYTHONF-Challenges/README.md

 In the activity01 folder.
 Try the challenge questions

+# Day 3

 # Lab 03C

 In the Activity02 folder.
-Up to Q4 only
+Q1 to Q3 only

 # Lab 03D